On this page:

 - the legislation MPI is responsible for administering

 - the New Zealand Bill of Rights Act 1990

 - MPI’s Code of Conduct

-- the State Sector Code of Conduct.
+- the State Services Standards of Integrity and Conduct.

 We have internal authorisation processes and procedures to make sure we gather, use, share, and disclose information in a way that complies with the law and manages possible risks.